-Removing and installing panels
+Removing and installing cowlings and panels

-The panels shown need to be removed to perform some of the maintenance jobs described in this chapter.
-Refer to this section each time a panel needs to be removed and installed.
+The cowlings and panels shown need to be removed to perform some of the maintenance jobs described in this chapter.
+Refer to this section each time a cowling or panel needs to be removed and installed.